-Natural stone pathways are a unique yet smart way to link your home with its surroundings.
+Natural stone pavers for pathways are a unique yet smart way to link your home with its surroundings.
 Whether in the form of zigzag pavements or stepping stones in the garden, or a straight walkway leading to the front door of your house from the main entrance, natural stone pavers are a great value addition to your property.

 Pathways are usually created with flagstones – a common term for any type of natural stone that can be broken down into irregular, square or circular pieces; depending on the requirement.
 A flagstone can be made out of limestone, sandstone or quartzite.
 Its size may vary from 1-2 feet and the height is generally kept 3/4th of an inch to 3 inches.
 As per the choice of the natural stone and finish, flagstones can be obtained in different color combinations, shades and textures.